Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

 What remains is to fix the mapping relations for the simulation units of length, mass, and time.
 Equating the model and experimental Kuhn lengths and accounting for the small difference, $l_b=0.965\sigma$, between the bond length and the bead diameter in the KG model, we obtain

 The bead mass is obtained along the same lines by equating the experimental mass of a Kuhn segment to the mass of a Kuhn segment in the model:

 In Table~\ref{tab:Kremer-Grest-model-parameters} we have listed the resulting Kremer-Grest model parameters and mappings for the polymer species shown in Tab. \ref{tab:Kuhn}.
 By construction, the number of beads per Kuhn length is an increasing function of $n_K$ and varies between 1.7 and 3.9.
-With $-0.4\epsilon\le \kappa \le 2.3\epsilon$ the required stiffness parameters falls into the validity range of our empirical relations for Kuhn length, entanglement length, and Kuhn friction.
+With $-0.4\le \kappa \le 2.3$ the required stiffness parameters falls into the validity range of our empirical relations for Kuhn length, entanglement length, and Kuhn friction.
 Bead diameters vary between $4$ and $10\mathring{A}$, the energy scale is given by the experimental temperature range and varies within a factor of two.
-Nevertheless, the KG unit of stress, $4 M Pa< \epsilon\sigma^{-3} < 112 M Pa$, exhibits a much larger spread.
+Nevertheless, the KG unit of stress, $4 M Pa< k_B T\sigma^{-3} < 112 M Pa$, exhibits a much larger spread.
 As a rule of thumb, beads correspond to monomers.
 But there are important variations.
-To cite some examples, \begin{description} \item[PI and PDMS] (polyisoprene and polydimethylsiloxane) are effectively the most flexible chains, which map fairly well on the standard KG model with $\beta\kappa\equiv0$.
-PI beads have a diameter of $5\mathring{A}$ and represent one monomer; PDMS beads have a diameter of $6\mathring{A}$ and represent two monomers. \item[PS] (polystyrene) beads represent three monomers and have with $7.6\mathring{A}$ a correspondingly larger diameter. \item[PE] (polyethylene) is among the effectively stiffest chains, which 4 beads per Kuhn length and $\beta\kappa\approx2$.
+To cite some examples, \begin{description} \item[PI and PDMS] (polyisoprene and polydimethylsiloxane) are effectively the most flexible chains, which map fairly well on the standard KG model with $\kappa\equiv0$.
+PI beads have a diameter of $5\mathring{A}$ and represent one monomer; PDMS beads have a diameter of $6\mathring{A}$ and represent two monomers. \item[PS] (polystyrene) beads represent three monomers and have with $7.6\mathring{A}$ a correspondingly larger diameter. \item[PE] (polyethylene) is among the effectively stiffest chains, which 4 beads per Kuhn length and $\kappa\approx2$.
 PE beads represent 1.5 monomers; with $4\mathring{A}$ they are relatively small. \item[PC] (polycarbonate) is comparable to PE in effective stiffness.
 With a diameter of $5\mathring{A}$, PC beads are comparable to PI beads.
-However, in the case of PC 2.5 beads are required to represent the more complex monomers, which is remarkably similar to 2 bead / ellipsoid models per monomer used by Tschoeb et al.\cite{tschop1998simulation} \end{description}
+However, in the case of PC 2.5 beads are required to represent the more complex monomers, which is remarkably similar to 2 bead / ellipsoid models per monomer used by Tschoeb et al.\cite{tschop1998simulation} \end{description} Note that while we provide force-fields for materials like polyethylene (PE), polyoxymethylene (POM), polyethylene terephthalate (PET), polybutylene terephthalate (PBT), polytetrafluoroethylene (PTFE) or isotactic polypropylene (i-PP), they cannot be expected to reproduce the tendency to form semi-crystalline ordering.
+Such KG models should thus be taken with a grain of salt or, maybe, as a reminder that there is more to polymers than universal properties.
+Nonetheless, we note that coarse-grain models have been used to study crystallization\cite{meyer2001formation}, and recently specialized KG models were developed and optimized\cite{hoy2013simple,morthomas2017crystallization} to study crystallization phenomena.